Written by J. Michael Straczynski

 Directed by Bruce Seth Green

-Much of the first season is spent introducing us to character and concepts which will have meaning later on.
+Much of the first season is spent introducing us to characters and concepts which will have meaning later on.
 In the case of Mind War, it introduces several things which will be important later, while giving the viewer a stand-alone story that is quite compelling.

 Psi Cops Alfred Bester (Walter Koenig) and Kelsey (Felicity Waterman) arrive on Babylon 5 seeking a “rogue” telepath, Jason Ironheart (William Allen Young).
 He was close with the station’s resident telepath, Talia Winters (Andrea Thompson) and they think he might seek her out.
-Ironheart is on the station, but doesn’t reveal himself to Talia until after she has met with Bester and Kelsey.
+Ironheart is on the station but doesn’t reveal himself to Talia until after she has met with Bester and Kelsey.

 Ironheart has been experimented on by Psi Corps and his abilities are growing and not able to be controlled.
 He needs to hide from Bester and Kelsey until whatever is happening runs its course.
 He tells Talia that the experiments were designed to create telepaths and telekinetics who could assassinate someone without a trace.
 He then experiences a “mind quake” that threatens to rip apart the station.